elastos/Elastos.Wiki/docs/2.learn/sidechains/eid.md

 ### Implementation

-The EID Chain is a specialized version of the ESC Chain.
-Although it shares the same underlying mechanics, the EID Chain has its own built-in native layer written in Golang that complies with [W3C specifications](https://www.w3.org/TR/did-core/), such as the ability to invalidate a DID if compromised.
+The EID chain is a specialized version of the [ESC](/learn/sidechains/esc) chain.
+Although it shares the same underlying mechanics, the EID chain has its own built-in native layer written in Golang that complies with [W3C specifications](https://www.w3.org/TR/did-core/), such as the ability to invalidate a DID if compromised.

-This W3C layer is executed by each EID node individually, and is referred to as the native smart contract for the EID Chain.
+This W3C layer is executed by each EID node individually, and is referred to as the native smart contract for the EID chain.
 Upper-level Solidity smart contracts can also access this native layer.

-For third-party Solidity dApps running on the EID Chain, there is a single Solidity smart contract with less than 10 APIs that provide DID-related services, such as adding a DID.
+For third-party Solidity dApps running on the EID chain, there is a single Solidity smart contract with less than 10 APIs that provide DID-related services, such as adding a DID.

 The DID data is stored on the EID blockchain, and because past blockchain data is immutable, each node maintains a local database (levelDB) to speed up EID queries.
 In other words, even if a DID is invalidated, the data trace remains on the blockchain, but a newer block would indicate that the DID has been depleted.
 The level